Athol Murray College of Notre Dame

 Athol Murray College of Notre Dame is a private, co-educational boarding high school located in Wilcox, Saskatchewan, Canada.
 It was founded by the Sisters of Charity of St. Louis in 1920 as St. Augustine school when they established Notre Dame of the Prairies Convent.
 The school was later renamed to honor Father Athol Murray.
-In the spirit of reconciliation, we acknowledge that Athol Murray College of Notre Dame is situated on the traditional lands referred to as Treaty 4 Territory.
-These are the territories of the Cree, Ojibwe, Saulteaux, Dakota, Nakota, Lakota and on the homeland of the Metis/Michif Nation.
-We respect and honor the Treaties that were made on all territories.
-We acknowledge all Nations, Indigenous and non-Indigenous, who live, work and play on this land.

 History

-In 1920, the Sisters of Charity of St. Louis opened the Notre Dame of the Prairies Convent and St. Augustine's residential elementary and high school for boys and girls at Wilcox, Saskatchewan—a small town on the Canadian prairies 49 km south of Regina.
+In 1920, the Sisters of Charity of St. Louis opened the Notre Dame of the Prairies Convent and St. Augustine's residential elementary and high school for boys and girls at Wilcox, Saskatchewan, a small town on the Canadian prairies 49 km south of Regina.

 Father Athol Murray was appointed to St. Augustine's parish in Wilcox, Saskatchewan, in 1927.
 The institution's name was eventually changed to honor his contributions.

 In the beginning, the college had no running water or central heating.
-In 1930, fees were $18 per month, but many students couldn't afford to pay.
+In 1930, fees were $18 per month, but many students were unable to pay.
 Murray accepted students on the basis that they desired an education, not on their ability to pay.
 A side of beef, a chicken, a bucket of coal and produce were often accepted instead of money.
 Students came from everywhere and from every type of social, cultural and religious background.

 Murray was assisted by Sister Mary Edith McCullough, whose teaching career spanned 30 years at Wilcox.
 McCullough ran the elementary and high schools while Murray spent most of his time with the students in the Arts programs.
-In 1933, Père Murray succeeded in obtaining an official affiliation with the University of Ottawa.
+In 1933, Murray succeeded in obtaining an official affiliation with the University of Ottawa.

 The Institute for Stained Glass in Canada has documented the stained glass at the school, which include windows dedicated sixty-seven ex-students of Notre Dame College who served and died during World War II.
-The stained glass window by Colonial Studios, Ottawa, circa 1948 depicts St. Augustine.
+The stained-glass window by Colonial Studios, Ottawa, circa 1948 depicts St. Augustine.